 The staff here at Protek have many years’ experience in helping people get the right cover in place for their projects.
-We have designed our conversion insurance product to be inherently flexible, both in terms of the product options as well as cover duration.
+Our conversion insurance product is inherently flexible, both in terms of the product options as well as cover duration.
 Cover is comprehensive and competitive.

 If you are utilising a contractor to carry out the conversion works, it is often difficult to ascertain who is contractually responsible for insuring the existing structure.
 Often the contractors insurance will not cover it.
 Conversion insurance can solve that issue quite simply.

 Why you should have conversion insurance?

 It’s not just serious losses like a fire or flood that you need to consider being protected against.
 Claims for theft of materials, plant tools and equipment can become quite expensive if not insured.
 A mini digger can cost £16,000 or more to replace but if you have hired it you may be liable for paying the continual hire charges until it has been replaced.
 Vandals gaining access to the part completed project could cause a huge amount of damage and destruction even if they don’t steal anything.
 It’s important to consider insuring the existing structure and the new conversion works.
 Remoteness of a site can just add to the risk issue.
 You may have neighbours in close proximity and accidental damage to their property could become expensive.